thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

     prospector

-## Drone (project has to be added in Drone)
-* Go to Drone: https://drone-inside.thorgate.eu/ and {{ cookiecutter.repo_name }}
-* View linting and test results before creating PR.

 ## Deploys

 ### Python 2 environment

 We use Fabric for deploys, which doesn't support Python 3.
 Thus you need to create a Python 2 virtualenv.
 It needn't be project specific and it's recommended you create one 'standard' Python 2 environment which can be used for all projects.
-You will also need to install django and tg-hammer==0.4, our fabric deployment helper.
+You will also need to install django and tg-hammer==0.6, our fabric deployment helper.

 ### Types of deploys